 Article 8 – South River Park Expansion

 Marshfield’s Open Space Committee is requesting $989,633 for the final construction costs to expand the South River Park onto the abutting parcel.
 Community Preservation Funds would cover 26% of the total costs and the rest would come from the Open Space Committee reserves.
 Community Preservation Funds also supported the purchase of the land in 2023 and the design work completed over the last year.
-The design includes creating accessible pathways and seating areas, providing a “clean cap” of fill / soil in publicly accessible areas, managing invasive species currently on-site, and planting native vegetation that will provide shade, reduce stormwater runoff and enhance habitat for wildlife.
+The design includes creating accessible pathways and seating areas, providing a “clean cap” of fill/soil in publicly accessible areas, managing invasive species currently on-site, and planting native vegetation that will provide shade, reduce stormwater runoff and enhance habitat for wildlife.
+The South River Park and this expansion are part of a larger vision for a connected South River Greenway that the NSRWA and the town of Marshfield have been working on for over a decade.

 Over the next 2 weeks, the Open Space Committee will be hosting a series of site visits and information sessions to share the plans for the park expansion and answer your questions.